Vijayaadhithan/querix-semantic-search/docs/search_analytics.md

 # Durable search analytics

 MySQL tenants can opt into durable, per-request search analytics with the tenant profile `analytics` section.
-Gainr enables this feature and stores two tables in its configured company database:
+An enabled tenant stores two tables in its configured company database:

 - `semantic_search_history` is the tenant-facing table.
 It stores only the normalized query and UTC timestamp. `id` is its table key and `request_id`